arushi2509/Defense-Mechanisms-Against-Adversarial-Attacks-in-Computer-Vision-/README.md

-# Defense Mechanisms Against Adversarial Attacks in Computer Visio
+# Defense Mechanisms Against Adversarial Attacks in Computer Vision

 This project focuses on the implementation of a deep convolutional neural network (CNN) using the ResNet18 architecture to classify images from the CIFAR-10 dataset.
 Additionally, we explored adversarial attacks on the trained model and implemented defense mechanisms to counteract these attacks.